vrico/get-adrephealth/README.md

 # get-adrephealth

 This is a very basic powershell script made for server 2012 R2 domain controllers.

+Where should I run the script?

+Run the script on a domain controller that has IP connecitivty to all other domain controllers.

-The tests include the following:
+The following tests are run:

 -Check primary DNS on DC(s)

--CHeck if AD services are running on DC(s)
+-Check if AD services are running on DC(s)

 -Basic Ping and DNS resolution tests